Culture in Crisis: The Visionary Theories of Pitirim Sorokin

 - The defining cultural principle is that true reality is sensory – only the material world is real.
 There is no other reality or source of values.

-- This becomes the ubiquitous organizing principle of society.
+- This becomes the organizing principle of society.
 It permeates every aspect of culture and defines the basic mentality.
 People are unable to think in any other terms.

 - Sensate culture pursues science and technology, but dedicates little creative thought to spirituality or religion.